 - Clear the browser history (cache and cookies).
 Your browser may have saved information from before a site was allowed and doesn't know to let the site through.
 Use the settings for your browser to clear out the history and let the browser re-calibrate to Circle.

-- For the affected profiles: turn off any settings that might be blocking traffic like, Bedtimes, Off Times, or Time Limits.
+- For the affected profiles: turn off any settings that might be blocking traffic like, Bedtimes, Focus Times, or Time Limits.
 Does the issue resolve?
 You might need to check the devices assigned to that profile and make sure they are 1. assigned correctly and 2. have the settings you want.

 - Make sure your Filter Settings for the profile are correct and especially be aware of our Filter Level Defaults.
 During the time this issue occurred you might see items listed under History >> Filtered that need set to "Allowed."
 Change settings for the profile if so to allow that traffic.
 You can also set up a Custom Filter to do so.